flutter/website/setup.md

    $ brew update
    $ brew install --HEAD libimobiledevice
    $ brew install ideviceinstaller ios-deploy
-   $ brew install cocoapods
    ```
    If any of these commands fails with an error, run `brew doctor` and follow the instructions
    for resolving the issue.

 1. Follow the steps defined by Apple to configure Xcode with your Apple Developer account and enable deploying with provisioning profiles.
 To learn how to set up your profile, see [Apple's official documentation](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html).
 1. Select your Development Team for the Flutter project.
    1. Open the default Xcode workspace in your project under `ios/Runner.xcworkspace`.
    1. Select the `Runner` project in the left navigation panel.
    1. In the Target Settings page, make sure your Development Team is selected under **General > Signing > Team**.
 1. Start your app by running `flutter run`.